-The Coniferous Standing Sales Price Index monitors changes in the price per cubic metre for timber that the Forestry Commission/ Natural Resources Wales sold standing, where the purchaser is responsible for harvesting.
+The Coniferous Standing Sales Price Index monitors changes in the price per cubic metre for timber that Forestry England/ Forestry and Land Scotland/ Natural Resources Wales sold standing, where the purchaser is responsible for harvesting.

-The index is adjusted for timber size mix using the Fisher method with 5 yearly chainlinking; this method was introduced from 2008.
+The index is adjusted for timber size mix using the Fisher method with 5 yearly chain linking; this method was introduced from 2008.
 Further information on the methodology used to construct the index is provided in the Annex.